Rajspeaks/2048/README.md

 https://2048mash.netlify.app

 ## Instructions:
 - Use arrow keys or W,S,A,D keys to move numbers boxes.
+(Desktop/Laptop)
-(For Desktop/Laptop) For phone, slide numbers by touching them)
+- In case of phone, slide numbers by touching them only.
 - Two consecutive same number boxes will be merged into one.
 - It goes like:
 2